sharms2010/request-ce-bundle-triangle/README.md

 * **Task Source Name:** The name of Kinetic Task Source that corresponds to this instance of Kinetic Request CE (Ex: "Request CE").

 #### Form Attributes
-* **fa-logo:** We include font-awesome icons by default you can specify a icon for your form by including this attribute and a value.
+* **Icon:** We include font-awesome icons by default you can specify a icon for your form by including this attribute and a value.
 (Example fa-bank)

 #### Category Attributes
-* **fa-logo:** We include font-awesome icons by default you can specify a icon for your category by including this attribute and a value.
+* **Icon:** We include font-awesome icons by default you can specify a icon for your category by including this attribute and a value.
 (Example fa-bank)

 ## Customization
 When you customize this bundle it is a good idea to fork it on your own git server to track your customizations and merge in any code changes we make to the triangle bundle.